RARE: Retrieval-Aware Robustness Evaluation for Retrieval-Augmented Generation Systems: Robustness Experiments and Analysis

 \subsection{Experimental Setting}

 We perform our experiments on a total of 6000 QA pairs for three domains, each of which has 1000 single-hop questions and 1000 multi-hop questions.
-Retrieval is evaluated with three top-ranking embedding models from the MTEB leaderboard: E5-Large-Instruct~\citep{es2025ragasautomatedevaluationretrieval}, Jina-Embedding-v3~\citep{sturua2024jinaembeddingsv3multilingualembeddingstask}, and Stella-En-1.5B-v5~\citep{zhang2025jasperstelladistillationsota}.
-For the RAG system's generators, we test leading open-source LLMs (Qwen 3~\citep{yang2025qwen3technicalreport} and Llama 3 family~\citep{grattafiori2024llama3herdmodels}) and closed GPT models accessed via APIs.
-All generators run deterministically (temperature = 0) with a maximum output length of 1024 tokens.
-Although we ask each model to return a concise final answer, we explicitly encourage chain-of-thought reasoning to appear in the response.
-All open-source models are running on 16 A6000 Ada GPUs, each with 48 GB of VRAM.
-To accelerate testing, we implement multiple vLLM-based~\citep{kwon2023efficientmemorymanagementlarge} LLM servers in parallel and distributed inference requests across them.
-Experiments involving larger models, such as Qwen3-32B and Llama-3.1-70B-Instruct, are executed separately.
-It takes around 5 days to run all the test cases.
+Retrieval is evaluated with three top-ranking embedding models from the MTEB leaderboard: E5-Large-Instruct \cite{es2025ragasautomatedevaluationretrieval}, Jina-Embedding-v3 \cite{sturua2024jinaembeddingsv3multilingualembeddingstask}, and Stella-En-1.5B-v5 \cite{zhang2025jasperstelladistillationsota}.
+For the RAG system’s generators, we evaluate both leading open-source LLMs, including Qwen 3 \cite{yang2025qwen3technicalreport} and the Llama 3.2 family \cite{grattafiori2024llama3herdmodels}, as well as proprietary models accessed through commercial APIs.
+The Llama 3.2 series is served via the Amazon Bedrock API, while closed-source GPT models are accessed directly through the OpenAI API.
+All generators are configured to operate deterministically (temperature = 0) with a maximum output length of 1024 tokens.
+Although models are instructed to provide concise final answers, chain-of-thought reasoning is explicitly encouraged in their outputs to facilitate their abilities.
+We close Qwen 3's internal thinking mode for fair comparison.
+Appendix \ref{appsec:stats_test} proves our results are statistical significance.

-To measure the difference between answers generated by the RAG system and ground-truth, we create a two-stage evaluator.
-It first normalizes both strings and checks for exact or sub-string matches.
-If no lexical match is found, it computes cosine similarity between sentence embedding representations of the two texts using E5-Mistral-7B-Instruct \cite{wang2023improving}; a prediction is labeled correct when this similarity exceeds 0.9.
-This hybrid criterion captures both verbatim and semantically equivalent answers while remaining robust to minor paraphrasing.
+For the Qwen 3 series, we deploy both vLLM \cite{kwon2023efficientmemorymanagementlarge} servers (for larger models) and SGLang \cite{zheng2024sglang} servers (for smaller models), running in parallel to optimize inference throughput.
+These open-source models are executed on a cluster of 16 NVIDIA L40S GPUs.
+To accelerate large-scale experimentation, multiple server instances are launched concurrently, and inference requests are distributed across them.
+Completion of the full experimental suite requires approximately five days.

+To quantify the discrepancy between predictions and ground-truth answers, we design a two-stage evaluation pipeline.
+In the first stage, both prediction and reference strings are normalized, after which exact and inclusive string matches are implemented.
+If no lexical match is detected, the second stage employs Claude-3-Haiku \cite{anthropic2024claude} judging with a carefully engineered evaluation prompt (Appendix \ref{appsec:prompts}) to determine whether prediction matches the ground truth.
+Using Claude model can minimize bias and ensure neutrality in the evaluation.